marovira/dotfiles/README.md

    Python is usually fine unless parity is required with another OS.
 4. Download [Neovide](https://neovide.dev/) and add it to path (I think it's added automatically).
+5. Download the latest released for [ripgrep](https://github.com/BurntSushi/ripgrep) and [fd](https://github.com/sharkdp/fd).
+Extract the folders and add them to the path.
-5. Clone this repository.
+6. Clone this repository.
-6. Run `install.bat` as admin.
+7. Run `install.bat` as admin.
-7. On first open of Neovide, run `NeovideRegisterRightClick` to register the right-click option in the context menu.
+8. On first open of Neovide, run `NeovideRegisterRightClick` to register the right-click option in the context menu.

 ### Linux